Article

 3. Where a building contains multiple tenant spaces on the ground floor abutting a frontage, each tenant space shall have a prominent entrance including a pedestrian connection between doors and adjacent pedestrian facilities, where such facilities are present or are required by this Ordinance.
 The Zoning Administrator may waive this requirement if they determine that the nature of the use does not require such pedestrian connections.

-4. One prominent entrance on the ground floor is required per building on a site.
+4. A minimum of one prominent entrance on the ground floor is required per building on a site.

 5. Pedestrian-oriented ground-floor designs are encouraged, including arcades, galleries, colonnades, outdoor dining areas, and outdoor plazas.
 When integrated into the overall building design, such features are considered to meet any required build-to percentage.